 The Cambridge Ladies’ Dining Society was “ a testament to friendship and intellectual debate at a time when women’s voices went largely unheard” (Ann Kennedy Smith)

-This month Wikipedia included a detailed article about the Ladies’ Dining Society (although the apostrophe is missing from their version).
+This month Wikipedia included a detailed article about the Ladies’ Dining Society.
 It’s based on, among other sources, an entry that I wrote last year for the Oxford Dictionary of National Biography, and written by one of Wiki’s experienced editors.
 In the future, other editors and readers may add to the article, and it would be nice if, in time, more information emerges about the group, including what they discussed during their dinners.

 Given that the twelve women met regularly from 1890 until 1914 it’s not difficult to make some guesses.
 Women’s higher education, suffrage, the ‘New Woman’ in fiction and reality – they were all hot topics at the time.
 But probably the most debated issue in 1890, when the group formed, was ‘the marriage question’.
 In August 1888 the novelist Mona Caird published an essay called ‘Marriage’ in the Westminster Review, stating that marriage as it existed in Victorian Britain was ‘a vexatious failure’ and calling for equality of marriage partners.
 The Daily Telegraph took up the issue, and began a series called ‘Is Marriage A Failure?’
 Over the following three months the newspaper received an astonishing 27,000 letters on the subject, an avalanche of opinions that filled its columns week after week.
 ‘The marriage question’, as it became known, continued to be debated in Britain throughout the 1890s, and I think it is very likely that these friends would have discussed it.
 (I imagined an early meeting of theirs in a previous post.)